riot/riot.github.io/api.md

 The `RiotComponentShell` object consists of 4 properties:

-- `css` - the component css as string
+- `css` - the component CSS as string
 - `exports` - the component `export default` public API
 - `name` - the component name
 - `template` - the factory function to manage the component template

 #### Template interface

-The template function should return an interface compatible to the following one:
+The template function should return an interface that's compatible with the following:

 ```ts
 interface RiotComponentTemplate {